-NORD gratefully acknowledges Dr. Susan Burge, Associate Director of Clinical Studies and Consultant Dermatologist, Churchill Hospital, Oxford, United Kingdom, for assistance in the preparation of this report.
+NORD gratefully acknowledges Dr. Susan Burge, Honorary Consultant Dermatologist, Oxford University Hospitals NHS Trust, United Kingdom, for assistance in the preparation of this report.

 The symptoms of keratosis follicularis usually become apparent during the teen-age years often around puberty.
 Symptoms may develop in younger or older individuals, but rarely develop after the third or fourth decade of life.
 The severity of the disorder and the specific symptoms that develop vary, even among individuals within the same family.